-REORGANIZE HEALTHCARE SERVICES FOR OPTIMUM INCOME POTENTIAL
+Reorganize Healthcare Services for Optimum Income Potential

 One-third of our operating expenses from the trust fund provide healthcare services at our two campuses.
 Although AFRH residents are eligible and entitled to Federal health-benefits from TRICARE, the Department of Veterans Affairs, Medicare and Medicaid, AFRH cannot currently obtain reimbursement from these programs.
-These expenses draw from the AFRH Trust Fund, which is funded through resident fees, military pay withholding, fines and forfeitures, and (in recent years) general fund appropriations.
-Congress directed DoD and the AFRH to present proposals that would replenish the trust fund without cutting services provided to AFRH residents.
-AFRH and DOD have proposed legislative changes to secure healthcare reimbursements from DOD and the VA, including a proposal for inclusion in the National Defense Authorization Act for Fiscal Year 2025, which Congress has not yet approved.
-This proposal would address in part the issue highlighted by the GAO in their recent report GAO-24-106171, "Armed Forces Retirement Home: Congress and Agency Management Should Take Actions to Improve Financial Sustainability."
-Despite AFRH's mandate for on-site services, most residents instead choose VA or DoD providers to access their benefits in order to receive better coordination of care and more comprehensive services, which increases demand on military and VA health facilities in Washington, D.C. and Gulfport, Mississippi.
-Residents have likewise expressed concerns that they must pay fees to the AFRH that include mandated health services, but cannot use their earned health benefits at the AFRH.
-Along with the health record integration initiatives that the AFRH is undertaking, this proposal would promote better coordination of care among the agencies and encourage residents to use AFRH services.
+AFRH and DOD have proposed legislative changes to secure healthcare reimbursements from DOD and the VA, including a proposal for inclusion in the National Defense Authorization Act for Fiscal Year 2024, which Congress has not yet approved.
 By providing on-site medical services to our residents, AFRH reduces the number of patient visits to DOD and VA facilities as well as risks to our high-risk residents of traveling off-site for care.

-AFRH recognizes the need to update and modernize its legacy electronic health record system to improve recordkeeping and reduce system-related workload on healthcare providers so they can focus on patient care.
-AFRH submitted a project proposal to the GSA-managed Technology Modernization Fund which would modernize the Home's electronic health record system, likely adopting the Federal system commonly to DOD and the VA to best integrate with military and veteran's health interagency partners.
-The fund board approved a \$6.1 million investment for the project, with 25% to be repaid over 5 years.
-AFRH is working closely with the joint DOD-VA Federal Electronic Health Record Management Office to evaluate both agencies' version of the system, capability fit with AFRH requirements, potential costs and challenges.
-AFRH plans to make a decision during the first half of FY 2025.
+In late FY 2022 we begin coding healthcare provider services at our wellness centers, which will provide data to demonstrate AFRH's healthcare services and will likely be needed if reimbursement is eventually authorized.
+Through that effort and ongoing feedback from healthcare staff, AFRH recognizes the need to update and modernize the legacy electronic health record system to improve recordkeeping and reduce system-related workload on healthcare providers so they can focus on patient care.
+In FY 2022 AFRH submitted an initial project proposal to the GSA-managed Technology Modernization Fund which would modernize the Home's electronic health record system, likely adopting the federal system commonly known as MHS GENESIS to best integrate with military and veterans health interagency partners.
+The proposal would also provide upgraded hardware, networking capability, and associated software.
+AFRH anticipates a decision on project funding early in FY 2024.

-• Manage assets productively
+Manage assets productively

 AFRH continues its efforts to leverage its assets and resources for the expansion of its revenue base.
 Plans to execute a master ground lease for a mixed-use development on 30 percent of its AFRH-Washington (AFRH-W) acreage have been in the making for nearly two decades.
 Although projections in 2018 proposals indicated that the near-5 million square foot development represented AFRH's best opportunity to generate a significant and enduring income stream, more recent projections which took into account significant changes in economic conditions since the original proposal occurred significantly decreased that outlook.
-As a result, in late October 2023, AFRH announced its decision to terminate the solicitation.
+That shift, together with 4 years of intensive negotiations with the selected developer during which mutually agreeable terms could not be finalized despite AFRH rephasing the project in an attempt to make it more economically viable, caused us to formally pause negotiations in September 2023 pending guidance from the Office of the Secretary of Defense on AFRH's plan to terminate the solicitation.
+AFRH was awaiting guidance and the solicitation remained open as of September 30, 2023.